 Tulane University offers a master of science degree in Neuroscience for students with baccalaureate degrees from other institutions.
 Students in the M.S. program take courses relevant to their interests in Neuroscience and related fields.
-The mission of the M.S. program is to prepare students for admission to doctoral programs in the neurosciences and for admission to medical schools.
+The mission of the M.S. program is to prepare students for admission to doctoral programs in the neurosciences, careers in neuroscience-related fields, and for admission to medical schools.
+Thus, students who already have received their medical training are discouraged from applying, as they are overqualified for this program.
 Completion of the M.S. program does not guarantee acceptance to Tulane's Ph.D. programs or medical school.

 Dr. Beth Wee, PhD Program Director